brson/rust-contract-comparison/blog/dfinity.md

 It's not a free-software license.

-It is called the "Alpha DFINITY ..." license, so charitably I am assuming this is a temporary license, and it will change to open source in the future.
+It is called the "Alpha DFINITY ..." license, so I am assuming this is a temporary license, and it will change to open source in the future.
-There terms in it are ominous enough that, if I weren't here to try it out,
+The terms in it are ominous enough that, if I weren't here to blog about it,
 I would stop immediately.
+I scan it to determine whether there are any restrictions on what I am intending to publish in this blog, and I think the answer is "no".

 There's another issue here &mdash;
-this text claims
+the installer's text claims

-> "The DFINITY Canister SDK is licensed under the Alpha DFINITY Canister SDK License Agreement"
+> "The dfinity Canister SDK is licensed under the Alpha dfinity Canister SDK License Agreement"

-Also, the source for at least _part_ of the Canister SDK lives [on GitHub][cdk-rs], and claims to be Apache-2.0 licensed.
+But also, the source for at least _part_ of the Canister SDK lives [on GitHub][cdk-rs], and claims to be Apache-2.0 licensed.

 [cdk-rs]: https://github.com/dfinity/cdk-rs

-Anyway,
-noted.

 Just to make sure it _is_ possible to opt out at this stage of the script,